VaishnaviM-29/hello-github/README.md

-# hello-github
+# Hello GitHub
-My first GitHub repository
+This is my first GitHub repository.
+I am learning how to use GitHub from scratch.
+## Goals
+-Learn Git commands
+-Upload projects
+-Stay consistent